Assistant Professor, Washington University in St. Louis

 I’m an assistant professor of biological anthropology at Washington University in St. Louis (B.S., University of Notre Dame, 2011; M.S., University of Oregon, 2013; Ph.D., University of Oregon, 2018).

-I study how lifestyle variation and environmental conditions influence infectious disease risk (especially parasitic disease), and how these factors can produce and perpetuate health inequities.
+I study how environmental factors and living conditions influence infectious disease risk (especially parasitic disease), and how these factors can produce and perpetuate health inequities.
 My work utilizes a biocultural approach, strongly rooted in life history theory, to examine how lifestyle variation influences individual physiology and immune function.
 I am also interested in understanding how these interactions can be used to design more effective disease intervention programs.

 Other research interests include global aging processes, body composition and metabolic syndrome, and reproductive endocrinology.